Crispigt/3D-engine-for-ChipKIT-Uno32-board/README.md

 # 3D-engine-for-ChipKIT-Uno32-board

 ## Introduction
 This project is a 3D graphics engine tailored for the ChipKIT Uno32 microcontroller board, equipped with the basic ChipKIT I/O shield.
-It was developed for the "IS1500 Datorteknik och komponenter" course project.
+It was developed for the `IS1500 Datorteknik och komponenter` course project.
 Note: The program requires the MCB32 toolchain for compilation.

 ## Functions
 The engine can translate objects from 3D space into Cartesian coordinates.
 It allows for movement and rotation relative to a cube in 3D space, providing a dynamic and interactive experience.

 ## Rendering Pipeline